Guides

 Connecticut fishing license cost in 2026

-Non-residents pay $63 for an annual inland license, $15 for a marine waters license, and $66 for All-Waters.
-Short-term: a 1-day inland or marine license is $9, and a 3-day non-resident inland license is $24.
+Nonresidents pay $63 for an annual inland license, $15 for a marine waters license, and $66 for All-Waters.

-Residents 65 and older pay reduced fees, and seniors who held a Connecticut license at age 65 qualify for a free Senior Free Lifetime Fishing License.
-Active-duty military residents on leave also fish free.
+Residents 65 and older pay reduced fees, and active-duty military residents on leave fish free.

 Where to buy a Connecticut fishing license

-Buy online through the DEEP Online Sportsmen Licensing System at portal.ct.gov/deep.
+Buy online through the DEEP Online Sportsmen Licensing System (opens in a new tab).
 Licenses can be printed or saved on your phone.
 You can also call DEEP at 860-424-3105.

 In person, licenses are available at DEEP offices in Hartford, Marlborough, and Old Lyme, plus more than 200 town clerk offices, sporting goods stores, and bait-and-tackle shops.
 The state's All-Waters license offers the simplest one-purchase option for anglers fishing both Long Island Sound and freshwater.